 Whiting are found around most of the British Isles during the colder months of the year.
 They are predominantly found in the North Sea, although they are also present throughout the North Atlantic, Norwegian Sea and around the coast of Iceland.
 Their range extends southwards as far as the coast of Portugal and they are also found in the Mediterranean and the Black Sea.
 Whiting can be found across a range of seabeds and in water down to several hundred metres deep.

 Whiting are a perfect example of a fish that has gone up in commercial value as the numbers of more traditional food fish (such as cod and haddock) have gone down.
-A few years ago it was unheard of to have whiting as a table fish, with the vast majority that were caught being used for fishmeal or pet food.
-Now, however, whiting are a common sight in fish mongers and supermarket fish counters, and are commonly found in frozen fish products.
-With this in mind it is important that whiting stocks are managed correctly so the populations of this fish remain stable.
-Anglers can do their bit by returning any whiting that are not going to end up on the table, as anglers taking excessive catches can certainly dent numbers.
-The International Union for the Conservation of Nature currently classes whiting as a species of Least Concern, although this will be reviewed in the near future as there are issues regarding the regulation of commercial fishing for whiting and stocks in certain areas are showing signs of decline.
+A few years ago it was very rare to see whiting being sold as a food fish, with the vast majority of whiting catches being either discarded at sea or used for fishmeal or pet food.
+Today whiting is a common sight in fishmongers and supermarket fish counters, and are often found in frozen fish products.
+With this in mind, it is important that whiting stocks are managed correctly so the populations of this fish remain stable as this species comes under increasing pressure.
+Anglers can do their bit by returning any whiting that are not going to end up on the table, as anglers taking excessive catches can certainly have a negative impact on numbers.
+The International Union for the Conservation of Nature currently classes whiting as a species of Least Concern.

-Whiting are a fast growing species, reaching 6-7 inches in length at one year old and around 12 inches in their second year, by which time they will also be sexually mature.
+Whiting is a fast-growing species, reaching 6 – 7 inches in length at one year old and around 12 inches in their second year, by which time they will also be sexually mature.
 This high fecundity means that whiting are common and numerous around the British Isles and explains why they are seen as a commercially sustainable species of fish.
-Whiting form large, loose shoals and hunt for food, tending to stay in slightly deeper water during daylight, but at night they move into shallower water to feed meaning that catches often pick up once the sun has begun to set.
+Whiting form into large, loose shoals and hunt for food, tending to stay in slightly deeper water during daylight, but at night they move into shallower water to feed meaning that catches often pick up once the sun has begun to set.
 While calm conditions are generally not the best for winter sea fishing whiting have a reputation for taking baits when the sea is flat and other species such as cod are in deeper water and out of range of the sea angler.

 While whiting are a shoal fish they compete aggressively with each other for food, often taking baits as soon as they settle on the seabed.
 Small, immature whiting are known as pin whiting and can often be caught two or three at a time on multi-hook rigs.
 It is thought that bigger older whiting, those around the 2lb mark can be up to six to eight years old, move away from shoal living and become solitary fish, hunting for food alone further out to sea.
 Whiting are a demersal fish (one which hunts for food on or near the seabed), although they may move into mid-water and near to the surface when hunting smaller fish.